JarateKing/jarconfig/docs/scripting_logic.md

 In particular, this example would support setting the variable (through int_var=num), adding one (var_increment), subtracting one (var_decrement), and evaluating (int_var).
 More complicated functionality could be created (for example, it would be very easy to extend it to have var_add_two or var_mult_two in the same way that adding or subtracting by one is done) but this will be sufficient for most uses.

 More complicated operations can still be done using this with some work.
 For example, to add a larger number to a variable, we can construct a psuedo-for loop using another variable to add one repeatedly.
-To demonstrate, let's add 3 to another variable:
+To demonstrate, let's add 3 to var using a new variable named add:

 ```
 // the variable to add to